 Grief after an abortion can be related to a woman's age, stage of pregnancy, religious or cultural beliefs, previous mental health, or whether she was pressured into an abortion.

 Such grief can be a barrier in coming to peace with self and others.
-It can complicate the healing process and impact after abortion stress.
+It can complicate the healing process and impact after abortion distress.

-If you're experiencing one or more of these stressors, let's begin by assuring you that you are not alone in what you are feeling.
+If you're experiencing one or more of these thoughts and emotions, let's begin by assuring you that you are not alone in what you are feeling.
 Healing is possible.